Rance Howard: Career

-Personal life
+Personal life and death

-Howard married actress Jean Speegle Howard in Burbank, California, in 1949.
+Howard married actress Jean Speegle Howard in Winchester, Kentucky, in 1949.
 They remained married until her death in September 2000.
-Their sons are actor and filmmaker Ron Howard and actor Clint Howard.
-He was the grandfather of actresses Bryce Dallas Howard and Paige Howard.
-Ron was born while he served three years in the United States Air Force.
+Their sons are actor and filmmaker Ron Howard and actor Clint Howard, their granddaughters are actresses Bryce Dallas Howard and Paige Howard.
+Ron was born while his father served three years in the United States Air Force.

-In 2001, Howard married Judy Howard.
+In 2001, Howard married Judy O’Sullivan.
 Judy Howard died in January 2017 in Burbank, 10 months before Howard's death.

-Death

 Howard died on the morning of November 25, 2017, in Los Angeles, California from heart failure spurred on by a West Nile virus infection.